 There are one-hundred and one nāḍīs.
 Of them Suṣumnā is regarded the best, which rests in the Supreme, untainted, of the same form as Brahman.
 Iḍā lies to the left and Piṅgalā to the right.
 Between them is the Supreme Abode, and he that knows It knows the Veda.”

-Sushumna is also one of the seven principal rays of Sun as per Hindu Scriptures.
+Sushumna is also one of the seven principal rays of the Sun god as per Hindu Scriptures.

 What is the Ida Pingala Sushumna Nadis trio?